Bouhm/stardew-valley-mods/NPCMapLocations/docs/README.md

 `MenuKey`          | The [key binding](https://stardewvalleywiki.com/Modding:Player_Guide/Key_Bindings) to open the options menu when on the map view.
 Default `"Tab"`.
 `TooltipKey`       | The [key binding](https://stardewvalleywiki.com/Modding:Player_Guide/Key_Bindings) to cycle the tooltip position when on the map view.
 Default `"Space"`.
 `MinimapToggleKey` | The [key binding](https://stardewvalleywiki.com/Modding:Player_Guide/Key_Bindings) to toggle the floating minimap.
 Default `"OemPipe"` (i.e. the `|` button).
+`MinimapCacheWTicks` | The number of ticks between each minimap update.
+Default 15.
+`NpcCacheTicks`      | The number of ticks between each update to NPC markers.
+Default 30.

 ## FAQs
 * **Why do I see duplicate villagers on the map with UI Info Suite?**